Ryōmō Line: Services

 Most Ryōmō Line services continue beyond Shin-Maebashi and terminate at Takasaki on the Joetsu Line.
-Local trains run about once in an hour during the day between Oyama and Maebashi and twice or three times as frequently between Maebashi and Takasaki.
-Some rapid services from Ueno and the Shōnan-Shinjuku Line travel through onto the Ryōmō Line, but they stop at every station.
+Local trains run once an hour during the day between Oyama and Maebashi (more frequently between Maebashi and Takasaki).
+Some rapid services from Ueno and the Shōnan-Shinjuku Line have through-service to the Ryōmō Line, after which they stop at every station.

+Prior to its discontinuation in 2021, Akagi limited express services, branded Swallow Akagi on weekdays, ran between Maebashi and Ueno or Shinjuku.